Legal status

 2014

-House Bill 105 (HB 105) was signed by Governor Gary Herbert, legalizing possession and use of low-THC CBD oil by registered patients with a physician’s recommendation and intractable epilepsy.
-However, the bill included no provision for patients to acquire the oil legally.
+House Bill 105 (HB 105) was signed by Governor Gary Herbert, legalizing the possession and use of low-THC CBD oil by registered patients with a physician’s recommendation and intractable epilepsy.
+However, the bill did not allow patients to acquire the oil legally.

 2018